-"The warden was under constant pressure to try to meet his budget, and given direction from upper management that the primary levers to manipulate the ICC budget was salary and wages," Shallat said.
+"The warden was under constant pressure to try to meet his budget, and given direction from upper management that the primary levers to manipulate the ICC budget was salary and wages," Shallat told VICE.

 Now, all of the victims are facing physical or psychological problems, including forms of PTSD, their attorneys say.
 Three of the plaintiffs are still being held in other prisons, while three are free.
 The six are expected to testify about their experiences.